-I sometimes feel like giving up on art.
+Sometimes I feel like giving up on art.

-Nothing’s gaining traction.
+“Nothing’s gaining traction.
 Nothing’s sticking.
 Everyone else is getting hired, getting commissioned, securing work.
-And I’m getting nothing.
+And I’m getting nothing.”

-I think back about the career I gave up in order to be here and wonder, was it worth it?
+Then I think back about the career I gave up in order to be here and wonder, was it worth it?
 Is it not too late to go back to that comfy 9-5 job sitting in-front of a computer with a steady salary and health insurance?

-It’s so much easier.
+It’d be so much easier.

-I ask myself, why did I throw in that towel again?
+“Why did you leave that behind?
 Why am I doing this infinitely harder thing instead?
-Why not just give up on doing art, or acting, or singing, or music, or whatever creative dream you have?
+Why not just give up on doing art, or acting, or singing, or music, or whatever creative dream you have?”

-When nobody’s watching that’s the time to make as many mistakes as you want.
-Now’s the time to blurt it all out, and get it all out there, because when you do make it, then it’ll be too late to let out all your creative blurts then.
+When nobody’s watching, that’s the time you should make as many mistakes as you want.
+Now’s the time to blurt it all out, and get it all out there, because when you do make it, then it’ll be too late to let out all your creative ‘mistakes’ then.
 So make more art now.
 Get all the crap out of your system.
-I mean, nobody else is watching and nobody else cares anyway.
+I mean, nobody else is watching and nobody else cares anyway – right?